Residential Aged Care means assessment

 - $30,000 in 5 financial years - this can’t include more than $10,000 in any year.

 We also use deeming rules to calculate income from financial assets.
-This is also included in the assessed income.
+We include this in the assessed income.

-Care recipients who don’t provide their income and asset details
+When care recipients don’t provide their financial details

 Care recipients don’t have to have their income and assets assessed.
-This means they’ll pay:
+This means they’ll pay all of the following:

 - the maximum basic daily fee